Skip to content

 • Conda search or download packages from channels.

-• The default set of channels is called defaults.
+• For anaconda and miniconda, the default set of channels is called defaults.

 • To install a package that is not in defaults, you need to tell conda which channel contains the package.